-Facilities of all sizes can benefit from wayfinding; it is meant to shuttle users between areas and help them arrive safely at a destination.
+Facilities of all sizes can benefit from wayfinding; it helps shuttle users between areas to arrive safely at a destination.

 Learn more about the history of wayfinding, relevant regulations, and the four types of wayfinding signage with this infographic.